thisismydesign/ruby-devenv/README.md

 `vagrant up`

 Wait for the setup to finish (indicated by `Provision executed in %hh-%mm-%ss`).
+If you encounter issues during the first setup (e.g. with UI) try to restart the VM.

 Manage the box via [vagrant CLI](https://www.vagrantup.com/docs/cli/) or VirtualBox.